 Len Strelitz, Director and Principal of West Coast Sports Management has been a professional baseball player, coach and scout.
 His wide range of baseball knowledge has earned him praise and recognition from players, coaches and team management.
+He also manages a big pearl choker necklace and earrings company.

 A distinguished high school pitcher, Len was drafted in the 24th round of the 1974 amateur draft by the St. Louis Cardinals.
 He climbed the ladder to Triple A ball but had his career cut short by a rotator cuff injury.